All Collections

 Create an Event Template

 4. Enter a Time Limit to define the default number of days from when an event is created to when it is deemed overdue.
-This setting can be overridden when creating events and should be considered as guidance.
+This setting can be overridden when creating events and should be considered guidance.

-5. Define the Validation step time delay which is the number of days between the Validation step/event creation and when the validation step can be sent for approval.
+5. Define the Validation step time delay, which is the number of days between the Validation step/event creation and when the validation step can be sent for approval.
 This control measure is designed to provide standardized timelines for validating an event’s solution, ensuring that sufficient time has passed and events are not closed too early.
 This setting is locked and cannot be edited on individual events.

-6. Add, remove, and move Steps up and down to create a logical sequence for your Event Steps.
+7. Add, remove, and move Steps up and down to create a logical sequence for your Event Steps.

 1. Give each Step a Name to fit your process.
 (Examples: Initial Investigation, Incident Response, Root Cause Analysis, Post Mortem.)
 Names cannot be modified during Event creation and editing.

-1. Content: Similar to document templates, Content Steps allow you to add default content (tables, instructions, etc.), Send for Review, add comments, and Send for Approval (required).
+2. Content: Similar to document templates, Content Steps allow you to add default content (tables, instructions, etc.), Send for Review, add comments, and Send for Approval (required).
 It does not, however, include training assessments, change control records, and is never retired.

-7. Click Save to create your template and save the sequence of Steps.
+8. Click Save to create your template and save the sequence of Steps.

-1. Give each section a Title (ex: Report Details, Risk Assessment, etc.)
+1. Add section(s) as needed and give each section a Title (ex: Report Details, Risk Assessment, etc.).
+Click next to progress to Default content.

 Hint: Leverage your sandbox when creating Event Templates to better preview and test your Event template’s workflow and default content.